Pedda Bala Siksha: History

-In 1832, Chadalawada Seetarama Sastry was commissioned by his British friend, Mestarkululo, to write an educational book for British children, and wrote Bala Siksha.
+In 1832, puduru (Vajjala)/ Seetarama Sastry was commissioned by his British friend,Mr Charles brown, to write an educational book for British children, and wrote Bala Siksha.
 The first edition was only of 48 pages.
 The book was then reprinted in 1856, with 78 pages.
 By 1965, the book had been renamed Balala Viveka Kalpa Taruvu after the inclusion of material on literature, geography, Sanskrit prosody, and other topics.

 In 1916, the book was published by Vavilla Ramaswamy Sastrulu and Sons under the name Pedda Bala Siksha after a thorough revision.
-Vajja Seetarama Sastry's brother, Vajjala Narayana Sastry, assisted in editing it.
+Vajjala Seetarama Sastry's brother, Vajjala Narayana Sastry, assisted in editing it.
 Narayana Sastry accompanied Enugula Veeraswamy to Varanasi and on his return Veeraswamy fulfilled Narayana Sastry's request to visit Pudur, near Naidupet, Combined Nellore District.

 There are now many independent versions of Pedda Bala Siksha.
 Recently Gajula Satyanarayana, a popular writer, has released his own edition.